William Thomas Rawleigh: Early life

 W.T.
 Rawleigh was born on the family farm, near Mineral Point, Wisconsin, on December 3, 1870.
 As the oldest of a family of three boys and four girls born to Charles David and Sarah Malinda Rawleigh, it was necessary for Rawleigh to take on adult responsibilities at a young age in order to help provide income beyond the daily chores that a life in agriculture required.
 Rawleigh's restless and inquisitive mind was not really interested in the endless and repetitive chores associated with living on a farm.
 It would take some time to work out exactly what he was interested in, but it had something to do with bringing a little bit of civilization to those who lived remotely in rural areas.
 Whatever the cause, his first notable achievement was at the age of nine when he began selling ink to his schoolmates and country storekeepers.
-Most importantly was the fact that he not only made the ink himself but he also bottled and labeled it.
+Most importantly was that he not only made the ink himself but he also bottled and labeled it.
 Proudly, the name he printed on the label was Rawleigh's Mineraline Ink, which not only identified himself as the manufacturer but also where he came from, Mineral Point.

 Rawleigh was very cognizant of the variety of salesmen who stopped at his home selling farm medicines, inspiring him to the overall potential that this type of operation provided.
 The combination of his incredible imagination, coupled with his natural organizational skills, pushed him to persuade his father to let him work for a neighbor as a farmhand for $20 a month in order to make money so he could get started selling farm medicines.
 By the end of the summer he had earned $120 and gave $100 of it to his parents.
 His father still objected to the idea of selling door-to-door, but by spring finally gave permission, though he refused to provide Rawleigh with money for freight and other starting expenses.
 He did, however; let him use a horse and helped him to buy a rig.
 Inspired by the selling methods of the J.R.
 Watkins Medical Company, Rawleigh packed his clothes and departed to Stephenson County, Illinois.